Sylvia Robinson: Early life

-Robinson was born as Sylvia Vanderpool on May 29, 1935, in Harlem, New York, United States, to Herbert, an immigrant from the Virgin Islands who worked for General Motors, and Ida Vanterpool.
-Robinson attended Washington Irving High School until dropping out at the age of 14, and began recording music in 1950 for Columbia Records under the stage name "Little Sylvia".
+Robinson was born as Sylvia Vanterpool on May 29, 1935, in Harlem, New York, United States, to Herbert, who worked for General Motors, and Ida Vanterpool.
+Robinson attended Washington Irving High School until dropping out at the age of 14, and began recording music in 1950 for Columbia Records under the stage name "Little Sylvia", including with the trumpeter / vocalist / bandleader Hot Lips Page.

 Early career

 In 1954, she began teaming up with Kentucky guitarist Mickey Baker, who taught her how to play guitar.
-In 1956, the duo now known as Mickey & Sylvia, recorded the Bo Diddley and Jody Williams-penned rock single, "Love Is Strange", which topped the R&B chart and reached number eleven on the Billboard pop chart in early 1957.
+In 1956, the duo now known as Mickey & Sylvia recorded the Bo Diddley and Jody Williams-penned rock single, "Love Is Strange", which topped the R&B chart and reached number eleven on the Billboard pop chart in early 1957.
 After several more releases including the modestly successful "There Oughta Be a Law", Mickey & Sylvia split up in 1958 and she later married Joseph Robinson.
 Sylvia restarted her solo career shortly after her initial split from Baker, first under the name Sylvia Robbins.
 In 1960, Robinson produced the record "You Talk Too Much" by Joe Jones, but she did not receive credit.

 In 1961, Mickey & Sylvia recorded more songs together for various labels including their own.
 Their label was called Willow Records and was distributed by King Records of Cincinnati.
 That year, Baker provided vocals and Robinson played guitar on Ike & Tina Turner's hit single "It's Gonna Work Out Fine" which earned Ike & Tina their first Grammy nomination.
 "I paid for the session, taught Tina the song; that's me playing guitar," Robinson said in a 1981 interview with Black Radio Exclusive.

 In 1964, frustrated with the music business, Baker moved to Paris.

 In 1966, the Robinsons moved to New Jersey where they formed a soul music label, All Platinum Records, the following year, with artist Lezli Valentine, formerly of the Jaynetts, bringing the label its first hit with "I Won't Do Anything".
 In 1968, the duo signed a Washington, D.C. act named The Moments, who immediately found success with "Not on the Outside".
 Within a couple of years and with a new lineup, the group scored their biggest hit with "Love on a Two-Way Street" (1970), which Sylvia co-wrote and produced with Bert Keyes and (uncredited) lyrics by Lezli Valentine.
 Other hits on the label and its subsidiaries, including Stang and Vibration, included Shirley & Company's "Shame, Shame, Shame" (1975), The Moments' "Sexy Mama" and "Look at Me (I'm in Love)", Retta Young's "(Sending Out An) S.O.S."
 (1975), and the Whatnauts/Moments collaboration, "Girls".
 Robinson co-wrote and produced many of the tracks, although later she was supported by two members of The Moments, Al Goodman and Harry Ray, as well as locally based producers, George Kerr and Nate Edmonds.